jborean93/requests-credssp/README.md

 * Generic functions for other protocols to call to encrypt messages before sending over the wire
 * Replace dependency of pyOpenSSL if possible with inbuilt functions in Python
 * Create tests to test out the code
-* Fix up asn_structures and asn_helper to be more readable
 * Add support for different credential types like smart card and redirected credentials